Cortisol, Circadian Rhythm and the Microbiome Stress Loop Explained

 11. Does poor sleep directly affect microbial timing?

-Yes — even one night of poor sleep disrupts microbial oscillations, lowers butyrate production, increases inflammation, and blocks cortisol–melatonin crossover timing.
+Yes.
+The relationship between microbiome and sleep is important because even one night of poor sleep can disrupt microbial oscillations, lower butyrate production, increase inflammation, and interfere with cortisol-melatonin crossover timing.

 12. Can meals at inconsistent times disrupt cortisol rhythm?